Particular/docs.particular.net/nservicebus/upgrades/nhibernate-timeouts-index.md

 ## Compatibility

-This issue has been resolved in the following patch versions as defined in our [support policy](support-policy.md):
+This issue has been resolved in the following patch versions as defined in the NServiceBus [support policy](support-policy.md):

 - NServiceBus.NHibernate 7.1.4
 - NServiceBus.NHibernate 7.0.6